Abir-Tx/scms-backend/docs/README.md

 - Frontend in NEXTJS
 - Database using **Postgres**

+> I am leaving the project & so from now on the project is open for contributions.
+If you want to contribute, please open an issue first and then create a pull request.
+I will review the pull request and merge it if it is good.

 ## Description

 The project targets to create a REST API for a Smart **Supply Chain Management System**.
 The API is built using NestJS and PostgreSQL.

+## Notes

+- The authentication has been disabled willingly for the purpose of making it work with the frontend as the frontend is kinda incomplete.
+So the API is not secure at the moment.
+It is recommended to enable authentication before deploying it to production.
+Can be enabled in this file `logistics/logistics.controller.ts` by adding `@UseGuards(SessionGuard)` to the routes.

+- In order to run the API, you need to have a PostgreSQL database running.
+The database configuration can be found in the `.env` file.
+If the file does not exist, create one and add the told variables in the **Configuring the database** section below.
+The database has to be created manually.
+The tables will be created automatically by the API.

+- The project is not fully complete so there might be some bugs.
+If you find any, please open an issue or contribute as I am leaving this project for now.

 ## Documentation

 [Click Here](https://documenter.getpostman.com/view/21420955/2s9YXk3gYw) to view the full API Documentation

+## Frontend

+The frontend is built using NextJS.
+The frontend is not included in this repository.
+It is a separate repository.

+You can visit the frontend repository [here](https://github.com/Abir-Tx/scms-web)

 ## Installation